 Until now, the galaxy_user table has been empty.
 Just sitting there with no purpose other than existing.
 Time to change that.

 As with the ALTER TABLE command, the INSERT statement has numerous available options, with only just a couple of them being covered here.
-For more information, consult the INSERT documentation.
+For more information, consult the online INSERT documentation.

 To populate a table with data, you use the INSERT statement.
 The basic syntax looks like this: